-Methyl Alcohol is the simplest alcohol and at room temperature is a clear, volatile, water soluble liquid with a distinctive odour that is very similar to, but sweeter than ethanol.
+Methyl Alcohol is the simplest alcohol.
+At room temperature it is a clear, volatile, water soluble liquid with a distinctive odour that is similar to but slightly sweeter than the scent of ethanol.

 Methyl alcohol is extremely toxic if inhaled or ingested.
 It causes optic neuropathy (blindness), lowered blood pH (acidosis) and respiratory depression.
 Methyl alcohol is absorbed rapidly but is very slow to be eliminated.